CampbellPedersen/boba-boba-buyer/README.md

   npm run add-to-cart -- "filename.csv"
 ```

+> IMPORTANT: Your shopping cart must be empty to begin with for this script to work correctly

 ## Development Guide
 To install the correct version of node for dev, [install nvm](https://github.com/nvm-sh/nvm) and run the following commands:
 ```bash